-We are exposed to market risk for changes in the Brazilian interbank interest rate CDI, applicable to our cash equivalent and financial investments in Brazil, that was invested in Bank Deposit Certificates ("CDB") which are financial instruments issued by financial institutions in Brazil, available for redemption in up to 90 days.
-As of December 31, 2022, approximately 1.97% of our consolidated cash, cash equivalents and financial investments were indexed to the variation of the CDI rate.
+We are exposed to market risk for changes in the Brazilian interest rate CDI, related to our cash equivalents in Brazil that are invested in Bank Deposit Certificates ("CDB"), which are issued by financial institutions in Brazil and immediately available for redemption.
+As of December 31, 2023, approximately 2.8% of our consolidated cash equivalents and financial investments were indexed to the variation of the CDI rate.

 The CDI rate is an average of interbank overnight rates in Brazil.
-The risk arises from the possibility of the Company incurring decrease on financial income of financial investment due fluctuations in Brazilian interest rate.
+A risk to financial investment income arises from rate fluctuations in the Brazilian interest rates.